 After the reunification, police had to deal with Marxist-Leninist groups and other radical left-wingers who did cause some trouble during the night leading up to May 1st several times, but things looked a lot better than in 1987.
 Since the new millennium commenced, only some outbursts of violence needed to be dealt with.
-Those riots were relatively harmless, in comparison, except in 2001, when the traditional May 1st protest was forbidden.
+Those riots were not nearly as bad as in the 1980s.
+But 2001, the traditional May 1st protest was forbidden.
 With that measure, the violence level was supposed to be decreased further.
 It did not work.

 This year, in 2019, members of the left and the radical left intend to stage protests in Berlin’s Friedrichshain borough, instead of in Kreuzberg.
 The so-called ‘Youth Resistance’ (‘Jugendwiderstand’), which is considered violent, has registered a separate protest at Karl Marx Square, located on ‘Karl-Marx-Strasse’.
 Because of a recent incident, police believe the “threat potential” might be higher this time around.